Computer Vision | Object Detection using Python

-An introduction to building object detection models using Python
+An introduction to building object detection models with YOLO

 Diego Lopez Yse

-In this article, we’ll perform basic object detection using Python.
+In this article, we’ll perform basic object detection using Python’s YOLO library.

 We’ll use the following image to perform object detection, which you can replace with any other one:

-We’ll use OpenCV and YOLO libraries and define some functions to read the image and predict detected objects.
+We’ll use the OpenCV and YOLO libraries to define some functions to read the image and predict detected objects.

 import cv2